rmoralespp/pymince/README.md

 ```
 replacer(iterable, matcher, new_value, count=-1)

-Make an iterator that returns all occurrences of the old "iterable"
+Make an iterator that yields all occurrences of the old "iterable"
 replaced by "new_value".

 :param iterable: